 5. Take action.
 Now join up with your imagination and correct the thoughts that are stopping you from living life in the moment.

 I know you are very proficient at using your imagination, but maybe you do not know to effectively use your imagination to improve your life.
 Whether you know it or not you use your imagination to create images that support blocking thoughts and you generate feelings of anxiety, fear, and worry which is counter-productive to your emotional, physical, mental and spiritual health.
 Instead of always expecting only bad things to happen to you based on your past or worrying about things in the future which might never happen in the name of “being cautious”, create positive thoughts to fixate on.
 Make a decision to imagine these new thoughts happening in your present situations, relationships, outcomes, and future successes.
-Also create new “feel good” images to connect to your new positive thoughts.
+Also create new “feel good” images to connect with your new positive thoughts.

 Simply, make this statement your new mantra: